-In 1953 the Oblates of Mary Immaculate opened Star of the North Retreat Center to provide spiritual retreats, workshops and seminars for persons seeking spiritual renewal in their lives.
-The Oblates are a missionary order of the Roman Catholic Christian tradition committed to walking with and serving alongside the poor.
-Their houses and places of retreat offer formation in spirituality, private retreat for personal renewal, and growth in learning about justice, peace, and integrity of creation.
+In 1953, the Oblates of Mary Immaculate opened the doors of Star of the North Retreat Center to provide spiritual retreats, workshops and seminars for persons seeking spiritual renewal in their lives.
+The Oblates are a missionary, religious order of the Roman Catholic Christian tradition committed to walking with and serving alongside the poor.
+Their houses of retreat offer formation in spirituality, contemplative private retreat for personal renewal, and human growth, psychological, emotional, spiritual as well as wisdom teachings around justice, peace, and integrity of creation.
 They also offer hospitality for groups seeking an alternative and affordable place to gather for their meetings, conferences, and retreats.

-Hidden in the center of land and buildings that occupy Mission Hill, St. Albert, on property shared by the Edmonton Archdiocese and the Oblates of Mary Immaculate of Lacombe Canada, stands a sacred oasis of hospitality and spiritual renewal - Star of the North Retreat House.
+Hidden in the centre of land and buildings that occupy Mission Hill, St. Albert, on property shared by the Edmonton Archdiocese and the Oblates of Mary Immaculate of Lacombe Canada, stands a sacred oasis of hospitality and spiritual renewal - Star of the North Retreat House.
 The Star, as it has come to be known, is steeped in and surrounded by history.
-On the south side, it neighbours St. Vital Grandin house, home to Bishop Grandin, early pioneer of St. Albert.
-Next to Vital Grandin, stands the oldest building in St. Albert, the Father Lacombe Chapel, where every summer tourists and visitors are invited to experience the earliest years of the St. Albert settlement.
-To the west lies the church, behind which are the outdoor shrine to Our Lady of Lourdes, and a beautiful expanse of a community garden.
-To the north we have the St. Albert Parish cemetery and to the east, plenty of land and Foyer Grandin where elder Oblates continue to live and pray.
+On the south side, it neighbours Vital Grandin house, a preserved historic home to one of St. Albert’s early pioneers, Bishop Vital Grandin, OMI.

 In 1957, Fr.
 Fournier and his team of Oblates plan for and carry out building an extension to the retreat house for an additional 25 bedrooms, a lounge area and more comfortable living quarters for the priests of the time.
 This means moving the chapel from one end of the building to the place it is now situated at the other end next to the cemetery.
 The following 30 years of retreat ministry are mostly in this model of ‘closed preached retreats’ “for lawyers, doctors, handicapped persons, high-school students, married couples, religious orders and single persons.”
 Retreat ministry at Star of the North flourished for “Catholic and Protestant alike.”
 In 1961, a journalist for the Edmonton Journal, Eddie Keen, says further, “Anglican ministers have used the house for annual retreats three time.”
 A tradition of growing ecumenism and open hospitality would continue throughout the years.

 The retreat house began as a ministry of the Oblates that was administered by Oblates, often with several Oblates on staff, until 1990.
-After that time, they hired their first lay religious sister, Sr. Geraldine Kelly, followed by the Star’s first lay director Mrs. Sandra Prather.
+After that time, they hired their first lay religious sister, Sr. Geraldine Kelly, followed by the Star’s first lay director Sandra Prather.
 Structures changed as well.
 From entirely Oblate administration, the Star shifted through to an Advisory board and then a Board of Directors with bylaws being revised along the way.
 More significantly perhaps, The Star of the North underwent a transformation of spirit, from a house for closed retreats, to a house for spiritual seekers from all walks of life.
-Programs invited people to experience a vast array of retreat days and workshops dealing with everything from wholistic spirituality of body, mind and spirit to integration of psychology and spirituality, to spirituality and art, and so much more.
+Programs invited people to experience a vast array of retreat days and workshops dealing with everything from wholistic spirituality of body, mind and spirit, integration of psychology and spirituality, spirituality and art, and so much more.
 Maintaining a Catholic and Oblate soul, the Star reached out to extend a welcome to anyone with a sincere heart seeking to be renewed spiritually with programs such as “R&R Days” i.e. Rest and Renewal days, Soul Writing, Twilight Reflections on Gospel themes, Iconography, and working with dreams.
 The 1990’s through the new millennium was full of growth and development for creating programs to meet the needs, challenges and changes of the times.

 To keep up with the growing demand for use of the facility, ongoing care was attended to in both the areas of facility maintenance and renovations.
 To keep up with these needs, annual fundraisers became essential.
 The annual Starfest Dinner and Auction began on the initiative of Sr. Geraldine Kelly in the early ‘90’s and has been maintained by successive Executive Directors Sandra Prather and Lucie Leduc.
-What started in the St. Albert church basement quickly grew to the larger venue of the Italian Cultural Centre.
+What started in the St. Albert church basement quickly grew to the larger venue of the Italian Cultural Centre and other larger venues.
 A second annual fundraiser taken on by the Star was the City of St. Albert Roy Financial Mayor’s Walk.
+When the City ended its Walk for charities in 2015, Star of the North continued with our own ‘StarTrekkers Walk’ to carry the momentum of fundraising forward.
 Moneys raised through fundraising has supported capital and maintenance projects, like replacing windows, furnaces, and renovating rooms.